stefankober/detective-board/README.md

 ## Creating Objects

-1. Double click creates a **note**.
+1. Double click on background creates a **note**.
 Type text.
 Click outside of the note.
-You can change that text later.
-Finalize the note by hitting enter (you can still edit it later by doubleclicking).
-Shift + Enter is newline.
+You can still edit it later by doubleclicking on the note.
 2. Copy an **image** somewhere else.
 Strg + V pastes the image.
-3. Right click into empty space to create a **pin**.
+3. Right click into background to create a **pin**.
 Hold the right button and drag: create a **thread**, and another **pin** where you release the button.

 ## Moving Objects

-1. Click and hold into empty space: move everything
+1. Click and hold into empty space: move everything.
-2. Right click on an object (except thread, they move with the pins): move that object
+2. Right click on an object (except thread, they move with the pins): move that object (left click is for copying text from notes).

 ## Delete Objects

-1. Strg + click on object to delete
+1. Strg + click on object to delete.

 ## Zoom in or out

-1. Use Mousewheel
+1. Use Mousewheel.

 ## Save and Load

-1. Use save and load buttons
+1. Use save and load buttons.

 # What does it look like?